Smart meters are the future of electricity meters. These are digital meters that give you an update of how much energy you use every 30 minutes.

 Choosing to upgrade to a smart meter gives you access to different energy tariffs you wouldn’t be able to access with a traditional meter.
 Some suppliers require you to have a smart meter for a time of use tariff, and there are upgraded tariffs that read your energy consumption more accurately.

 Time of use tariffs, for those who don’t know, charge you different rates depending on when you use your energy.
-They have peak, off-peak, and shoulder hours.
+They have peak, controlled load, and shoulder hours.

 The peak hours are the most expensive since the strain on the grid is the highest during these times.
-Off-peak hours are the least expensive, and shoulder hours (if they apply) are somewhere in between.
+Controlled load hours are the least expensive, and shoulder hours (if they apply) are somewhere in between.

-This tariff format doesn’t work for everyone, but those who use the majority of their energy during off-peak hours will be able to save some money.
+This tariff format doesn’t work for everyone, but those who use the majority of their energy during controlled load hours will be able to save some money.

 Smart Meter Concerns